p0licat/university/README.md

 # university
-Root folder for all computer science courses/
+Root folder for all computer science courses.